Sri01729/mastra-a2a-distributed-system/README.md

 ## 🔍 Key Learnings

 1. **Real A2A Client Access**: A2A client is accessed via `MastraClient.getA2A(agentId)`
+2. **Agent Naming**: Use export names (`researchAgent`) not internal names (`research-agent`)
-2. **Protocol Compliance**: Follows Google's A2A v0.3.0 specification
+3. **Protocol Compliance**: Follows Google's A2A v0.3.0 specification
-3. **Distributed Benefits**: True separation, independent scaling, fault isolation
+4. **Distributed Benefits**: True separation, independent scaling, fault isolation
-4. **Development Approach**: Learning by implementing real A2A concepts
+5. **Development Approach**: Learning by implementing real A2A concepts

+## 🚧 Current Status

+✅ **Fully Working Components:**
+- A2A Protocol communication between all agents
+- Agent discovery and status monitoring
+- Message exchange via A2A protocol
+- Workflow orchestration
+- Frontend integration
+- Distributed architecture

+✅ **Recent Fixes:**
+- Fixed agent naming convention (export names vs internal names)
+- Resolved port conflicts with environment variables
+- Updated frontend to use correct agent IDs
+- Added root package.json for development convenience

 ## 🚧 Future Enhancements